Long before I or my doctor suspected endometriosis and even before I started having endometriosis-related pain, I was experiencing ENDO BELLY.

 One of the reasons it is hard to tell is because I am not confident that all of my endometriosis was expertly cut out during my surgery.

 The other reason is that I have made some dietary changes (discussed below) recently that probably contribute to my positive results.

 Is surgery an option for everyone?
 NO!

-Laparoscopy for endometriosis is invasive, expensive and not always accessible (especially when it can be hard to be diagnosed in the first place).
+Laparoscopy for endometriosis is invasive, expensive and not always accessible (especially when it can be hard to get diagnosed in the first place).
 Also, if it’s not done by an expert, it may not be done well or completely.